sBondoc/OAI-Summer-2019/pages/lessons/lesson-03.md

 moveForwardAndTurnLeft(50, 90);
 ```

 Always be sure to pay close attention to the order of your parameters.
+Default values for parameters will be covered in a later lesson.

 ---